-BLOODHOUND SSC education and engagement – Inspiring the next generation
+BLOODHOUND Education and Engagement – Inspiring the next generation

-If you would like to contact the BLOODHOUND SSC Education Team directly to discuss ways that your organisation can be involved or use the project's resources, then you can via the Bloodhound BLAST communities, or alternatively email any of the following:
+If you would like to contact the BLOODHOUND Education Team directly to discuss ways that your organisation can be involved or use the Project's resources, then contact us via email or phone:

 Why do we need a BLOODHOUND Education Programme?